cmu-delphi/delphi-epidata/docs/symptom-survey/coding.md

   adjusting estimates.
 See the [weights documentation](weights.md) for details on how to use these weights.

-The following columns were added beginning on TODO DATE:
+The following columns were added beginning when Wave 4 was deployed:

 * `wave`: Integer specifying the survey wave this respondent completed; see below for the full list.